So you wish to dip your toe in the big adventure that is soap making. You’re ready? This is your first step!

 Oils / butters (fats):

-I mainly use vegetable oils, having only done one experiment with lard.
-I advise you to buy deodorized or refined products, so that you have a more neutral product in terms of color or scent, but you can use the more natural products, having in mind the oil or butter scents in the final soap.
+I mainly use vegetable oils, having only done experiments also with lard.
+I advise you to buy deodorized or refined products, so that you have a more neutral product in terms of color or scent, but you can use the more natural products, having in mind the oil or butter will influence the scent in the final soap.

 See Soap Making Oils Chart for a full list of oils used in soap making and its properties.